Hazy skies in Singapore as PSI approaches unhealthy levels

 The one-hour PM2.5 concentration readings ranged from 68-159µg/m3 at 3pm, with the south seeing the highest levels of 159µg/m3 in Band III (Elevated).

-According to NEA, PM2.5 concentration readings are a good indicator of current air quality, and can be used for those deciding whether to go for immediate outdoor activities, such as a jog.
+PM2.5 is a measure of tiny particles less than 2.5 micrometres in diameter in the air.
+When the PM2.5 reading is in the elevated range, haze particles can affect the heart and lungs, especially in people who have chronic heart or lung conditions.
+Those with such conditions should ensure that they have their medication on hand, NEA said.

-People in many parts of Singapore reported hazy skies and a burning smell in the air.
+According to NEA, one-hour PM2.5 readings are a "good indicator of current air quality", and can be used for those deciding whether to go for immediate outdoor activities, such as a jog.

-On Friday, NEA said 156 hotspots were detected in Sumatra, mostly in the central and southern parts of the island.
+NEA said on Friday that 156 hotspots were detected in Sumatra, mostly in the central and southern parts of the island.

 "Moderate to dense smoke haze continued to emanate from persistent hotspots there, and hazy conditions persisted in Singapore and some parts of Peninsular Malaysia," it said.

-In Kalimantan, 1,043 hotspots were detected on Friday, with "widespread smoke haze" seen in many areas, and some haze blown by prevailing winds to western Sarawak and surrounding sea areas, NEA said.
+In Kalimantan, 1,043 hotspots were detected on Friday, with "widespread smoke haze" seen in many areas, and some haze blown by prevailing winds to western Sarawak and surrounding sea areas.

 READ: Death toll rises as millions in Indonesia suffer from raging forest fires